tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### What is it?

-Plasma is a framework for incentivised and enforced execution of smart contracts, scalable to a significant amount of state updates per second, enabling the root block chain to be able to represent a significant amount of dApps, each employing its own block chain in a tree format.
+- Plasma is a framework for incentivised and enforced execution of smart contracts, scalable to a significant amount of state updates per second, enabling the root block chain to be able to represent a significant amount of dApps, each employing its own block chain in a tree format.

-Plasma relies on two key parts, namely reframing all block chain computations into a set of MapReduce functions, and an optional method to do Proof-of-Stake token bonding on top of existing block chains where the Nakamoto Consensus incentives discourage block withholding or other Byzantine behaviour.
+- Plasma relies on two key parts, namely reframing all block chain computations into a set of MapReduce functions, and an optional method to do Proof-of-Stake token bonding on top of existing block chains where the Nakamoto Consensus incentives discourage block withholding or other Byzantine behaviour.

++++

+#### #5 Plasma (cont'd)

 ![Plasma example](https://github.com/tari-labs/tari-university/raw/layer2scaling/layer2scaling/layer2scaling-landscape/sources/Plasma-example.png)

++++

+#### #5 Plasma (cont'd)

 ##### Who?

-Loom Network, using Delegated Proof of Stake (DPoS) consensus and validation, enabling scalable Application Specific Side Chains (DAppChains), running on top of Ethereum.
+- Loom Network, using Delegated Proof of Stake (DPoS) consensus and validation, enabling scalable Application Specific Side Chains (DAppChains), running on top of Ethereum.
 [16]

-OMG Network (OmiseGO), using Proof of Stake (PoS) consensus and validation, a Plasma block chain scaling solution for finance running on top of Ethereum. ([6], [15])
+- OMG Network (OmiseGO), using Proof of Stake (PoS) consensus and validation, a Plasma block chain scaling solution for finance running on top of Ethereum. ([6], [15])

----

 ##### Strengths